 As a company, we are subject to numerous tax and commercial law regulations.
 To comply with these regulations, we must process and store your data.

 On the basis of your informed consent (Art.
 6.1a of the EU-GDPR):

-In some cases you have given us your informed consent to process your data, e.g. if you have subscribed to our information brochures.
+In some cases you have given us your informed consent to process your data, e.g. if you have subscribed to our newsletter.
 You can revoke this consent at any time.
-This also applies to consents that you gave us before the EU-GDPR came into force, i.e. before the 25th of May 2018.
+This also applies to consents that you gave us before the EU-GDPR came into force, i.e. before 25th of May 2018.

-To fulfil your wishes and to improve our offers based on a balance of interests (Art.
+To fulfill your wishes and to improve our offers based on a balance of interests (Art.
 6.1f of the EU-GDPR):

 For information on events or publications of the DECHEMA Group which are thematically related to your profile of interest.

 For the distribution of publications or journals that match your profile of interest.